kpenfound/slides/kubecon_na_2025.md

 Standard APIs lead to a healthier ecosystem!

-Your platform should be a salad.
+Your platform should be a sandwich.

 ---